A Life-Changing Opportunity

 Scholarship applications are accepted at the beginning of an applicant’s senior year of high school, as well as from college freshmen.

-We send Evans Scholars to 18 leading universities nationwide.
-Scholars live and work together in community, with each chapter electing its own officers, running social and service activities and participating in campus programs.
+We send Evans Scholars to 24 leading universities nationwide.
+They live and work together in community, with each chapter electing its own officers, running social and service activities and participating in campus programs.

-Community living helps Evans Scholars develop leadership capabilities and strong communication skills.
-We believe that the sense of empowerment fostered in the Scholarship Houses is largely responsible for our Scholars’ 95 percent graduation rate and the tremendous success of our Alumni.
+Community living is critical, helping Scholars develop leadership capabilities and strong communication skills.
+The support system and sense of empowerment fostered in the Scholarship Houses is largely responsible for our Program's 95 percent graduation rate and the tremendous success of our Alumni.